Since the 2005-2006 school year, Burr and Burton Academy sports programs have won 35 state championships alone.

 The Burr and Burton girls soccer team - which has been coached for the past 25 years by Dan DeForest - has also enjoyed success over the years.
 DeForest has won four State Championship titles in 1998, 1999, 2000, and 2002.
 There was even a stretch over those state championship years where his teams won 37 consecutive games, bringing home two state titles in the process.
 Even when DeForest's teams haven't won they have usually been in the hunt as he has never missed the playoffs in his 25 years of coaching.

 An even greater example of a successful sports program is that of the Mount Anthony wrestling team.
 The team has won a national record 24 consecutive state championships and is expected to contend for - if not win - a state title every year.
 In fact, the program has become so notorious that there is the possibility it may be featured on ESPN and/or NESN.

 The Burr and Burton girls tennis won three state titles and got to the finals last year.
-The BBA boys snowboarding team

 The Arlington girls and boys soccer teams have also enjoyed success over the past few years.
 This year the Arlington boys made it to the Division IV quarter-final match before being eliminated by Twin Valley High School.
 The Arlington girls were eliminated in the semi-finals by Proctor this year - a rematch of last year's Division IV State Championship game.

 Over the past several years the high schools in Bennington County - Burr and Burton in particular - have produced numerous state championship teams or have had teams that have gone deep into the playoffs.